newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 nerdlet lab1-nerdlet is available at "./nerdlets/lab1-nerdlet"

 #And if it's not already running, execute the following
-nr1 package:serve
+nr1 nerdpack:serve
 ```

 You'll notice that the CLI creates three files in the `nerdlets/my-nerdlet` directory: index.js, styles.scss, and a nr1.json configuration.

-2. Assuming the the developer server is still running (via `nr1 package:serve`), validate (in a web browser) that you can click on and see the `Lab 1 Launcher` launcher by navigating in Google Chrome to https://one.newrelic.com?packages=local and click on the `Lab 1 Launcher`.
+2. Assuming the the developer server is still running (via `nr1 nerdpack:serve`), validate (in a web browser) that you can click on and see the `Lab 1 Launcher` launcher by navigating in Google Chrome to https://one.newrelic.com?packages=local and click on the `Lab 1 Launcher`.

 3. Change the `displayName` property of the Nerdlet in `nerdlets/lab1-nerdlet/nr1.json` to `Lab 1 Nerdlet` and save that file.